 \addvspace{length}

-command normally adds a vertical space of height
+The \addvspace command normally adds a vertical space of height

 length.
 However, if vertical space has already been added to the same point in

-the output by a previous \addvspace
+the output by a previous \addvspace command, then this command will

 not add more space than needed to make the natural length of the total vertical

-space equal to length
+space equal to length.

-command is equivalent to
+The \bigskip command is equivalent to

-where bigskipamount
+\vspace{bigskipamount} where bigskipamount is

 determined by the document class.

-command is equivalent to
+The \medskip command is equivalent to

-where medskipamount
+\vspace{medskipamount} where medskipamount is

 determined by the document class.